equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 * W2b – eastbound off-ramp and westbound on-ramp, as well as eastbound on-ramp to and westbound off-ramp from the M4–M5 Link, to be constructed as part of the project.

-Design refinement W2b was preferred, as it would involve all infrastructure associated with the :HVW&RQQH[ VFKHPH ERWK 0 (DVW DQG WKH 0í0 /LQN QHDU :DWWOH 6WUHHW DQG 5DPVD\ 6WUHHW being constructed at the same time, reducing the impacts of construction in this area.
+Design refinement W2b was preferred, as it would involve  all infrastructure associated with the WestConnex scheme (both M4 East and the M4-M5 Link) near Wattle Street and Ramsay Street being constructed at the same time, reducing the impacts of construction in this area.

 #### 4.4.5 Parramatta Road interchange